Yksel Osmanovski

 Yksel Osmanovski (Turkish: Yüksel Osmanoğlu; born 24 February 1977) is a Swedish former professional footballer who played as a striker.
-Starting off his career with Malmö FF in the mid-1990s, he went on to represent Bari, Torino, and Bordeaux before retiring at Malmö FF in 2007.
-A full international between 1998 and 2006, he won 15 caps for the Sweden national team and represented them at UEFA Euro 2000.
+Starting off his career with Malmö FF in the 1995, he went on to represent Bari, Torino, and Bordeaux before retiring at Malmö FF in 2007.
+A full international between 1998 and 2006, he won 15 caps and scored two goals for the Sweden national team.
+He represented his country at UEFA Euro 2000.

 Early life

 Born in Skrävlinge, Malmö, Osmanovski grew up in Rosengård, where fellow Swedish footballer Zlatan Ibrahimović also grew up.
 In an early interview, Zlatan said that "within a few years, I will play in Italy, and eventually the national team.
 I want to follow in Yksel's footsteps.
 We know each other, even if he is four years older than me.
 I got his autograph when he started playing for Malmö FF, when I played in Malmö BI.
 When he came to Rosengård and played and dribbled with us kids, we were all shouting "Yksel, Yksel, Yksel!" - Ibrahimović, in 2000.